-- · Level 1: Provision of Quality First Teaching where teachers accommodate for individual differences, learning styles and behaviour through effective differentiation.
-Concern is logged and a Student Concern Meeting (SCM) will take place.
-Student's progress is monitored. - Level 2: Student is identified as not having made expected progress or attainment and needing short-term support and provided with research-based interventions. - Level 3: Student is identified as having specific learning needs and requires small group or individual support which is additional to or different from.
+- Level 1: Provision of Quality First Teaching (see glossary of terms) where teachers accommodate for individual differences, learning styles and behaviour through effective differentiation.
+Some level 1 students may have a Student Passport. - Level 2: Student is identified as not having made expected progress or attainment and needing short-term support and provided with research-based interventions.
+Support might come from external providers.
+All Level 2 Students will have a Student Passport and some might have an IEP.

+• Level 3: Student's learning needs require more intensive individual support which is additional to or different from their peers.
 Support may come from external providers.
+All Level 3 students will have a Student Passport and an IEP